Neutrinoless $\beta\beta$-Decay in DCEQTDA: Numerical Results and Discussion

 \subsection{\bf Measured DCE Observables}

 First, we will focus on the DCE observables that have been experimentally measured, and will serve to test the nuclear model used.
-This will be done for the decay in $^{76}$Ge, also for the $ee$-capture in $^{124}$Xe, analyzing:
+This will be done for the $\b\b$-decay in $^{76}$Ge, and for the $ee$-capture in $^{124}$Xe, analyzing:

-a) The $Q$-values, defined in \rf{34}, that are given in Table \ref{T1}, The agreement between the data and the calculations is quite reasonable.
+a) The $Q$-values, defined in \rf{39}, that were evaluated from \rf{53}, and are given in Table \ref{T1}.
+The agreement between the data and the calculations is quite reasonable.
 It should be noted that we obtain that $Q_{\b\b^-}$ is positive and $Q_{ee}$ negative for $^{76}$Ge, and opposite for $^{124}$Xe, which, although expected, is not a trivial result.

-b) The excitation energies $\E_{\J^+_f}$ in the final nuclei, and the $2\nu$ NMEs for $\J^+_f=0^+_{1,2}$, and $2^+_{1,2}$, both are listed in Table \ref{T2}.
+b) The excitation energies $\E_{\J^+_f}$ in the final nucleus, defined by \rf{51}, and the $2\nu$ NMEs for $\J^+_f=0^+_{1,2}$, and $2^+_{1,2}$, both are listed in Table \ref{T2}.
 All energies are reasonably well reproduced, except $\E_{2^+_1}$ in $^{124}$Te, which turned out to be negative.
-This fact may be due to the fact that we are not considering the collective (vibrational) degrees of freedom, which play an important role in even Te isotopes.